mozilla/fxa-content-server-l10n/README.md

 The process to work with strings:

 * Make sure you installed the dependencies and `msgfilter` (from `gettext`) command is available in your shell.
-* Have the `fxa-auth-mailer` and `fxa-content-server` repos at the same directory level as `fxa-content-server-l10n`.
+* Have the `fxa-auth-server` and `fxa-content-server` repos at the same directory level as `fxa-content-server-l10n`.
-* Have all the dependencies be up to date in the fxa-auth-mailer and fxa-content-server repos using `npm install`.
+* Have all the dependencies be up to date in the fxa-auth-server and fxa-content-server repos using `npm install`.

 ## Locale Normalization
 > Before Release Build